-Fresh Cut, Local Christmas Trees For Sale in the Minneapolis/St. Paul Metro
+Fresh Cut, Local Christmas Trees for Sale

 Starting Thanksgiving week, Wagners offers a premium selection of real Wisconsin grown Christmas trees including Fraser fir, Scotch pine, White pine and Balsam fir.